 Our team of horticulturalists have tips for keeping your landscape beautiful, and water-smart!
 Press play to learn more.

-• October is the perfect time for planting trees and shrubs, giving the roots plenty of time to anchor themselves.
+- October is the ideal time for planting trees and shrubs, giving the roots plenty of time to anchor themselves.

-• As temperatures start to cool, begin tapering off your watering schedule for cactuses and succulents.
+- As temperatures start to cool, taper off your watering schedule for cactuses and succulents.

 Find plants